cincodenada/freeway-exits/README.md

 ==================
 By Joel Bradshaw

-A long while ago, a user who has sadly since deleted their account created some really neat [simplified][orig] [diagrams][v2] of I-5 through Seattle and posted them to /r/SeattleWA.
+Way back in December of 2016, a user who has sadly since deleted their account created some really neat [simplified][orig] [diagrams][v2] of I-5 through Seattle and posted them to /r/SeattleWA.

 As a big fan of bending data to my will, I looked at the diagram and thought, *you know, I bet I could generate that from OpenStreetMap data*.

-Many weekends and countless hours later, I've made some progress, but have much yet to improve.
-I've had to hack additional filters into [`osmfilter`][osmc] to pull out the data I need, and dealt with countless inane combinations of entrances and exits, teasing details out of the OSM data that obviously isn't always organized nicely for this kind of minimalist diagramming.
+Many weekends and countless hours later I've made some progress, but have much yet to improve.
+I've had to hack additional filters into [`osmfilter`][osmc] to pull out the data I need, and dealt with countless combinations of entrances and exits, teasing details out of the OSM data that obviously isn't always organized nicely for this kind of minimalist diagramming.